Terminals

 Tilix is a terminal emulator that Gnome people tend to like.
 It has consistent keyboard shortcuts, tiles (but tiles terminals only) and integrates into the Gnome Experience.
 The tiles do not spark joy for me; if I wanted to tile things I would tile more than only terminals.

-Kovid Goyal made a terminal with C inner loops and python UI extensibility called kitty.
+Kovid Goyal made a terminal with C inner loops and Python UI extensibility called kitty.
 It’s not famous, but probably worth checking since Kovid is a powerhouse of feature-packed development.
-If anything, I should probably be suspicious that it maye have too many features, because that would be on-brand for Kovid. macOS/Unices.
+If anything, I should probably be suspicious that it may have too many features, because that would be on-brand for Kovid. macOS/Unices.

 terminator seems to be an acceptable default option for a pure native GNOME app without many frills.